 - Sprinkle a few seeds on the top of the soil.

-- Fresh seeds should take about seven to fourteen days to germinate.
+- It will take around seven to fourteen days to germinate.

 Hardening off the seedlings

-Hardening is the process of acclimated indoor seedlings to the outdoors.
+Hardening off is the process of acclimating indoor seedlings to natural elements.
 This takes about seven days from start to finish.

-- First day put the seedlings in a shaded to part-shade area for two hours, then bring them in.
+- On the first day, place the seedlings in a shaded to a partly-shaded area for two hours, then bring them in.

 Direct sowing seeds

-If sowing fennel seeds directly in the ground, scatter them in the planting area and sprinkle soil over them gently.
-Scattering the seeds reduces future thinning work, as the seeds will space themselves naturally.
+If sowing fennel seeds straight into the ground, scatter them in, then gently cover them with soil.
+Scattering the seeds reduces future thinning as they will space themselves naturally.